Get A Life, Archer!

 Connecticut, USA

-3M bought out HSI after my fifth year there.
-Oh-oh... back to being in a "Corporate America" company.
+3M bought out HSI after my fifth year there and our division became known as 3M HIS.
+Oh-oh... back to being in

+a "Corporate America" company.
 We also relocated from New Haven to Wallingford.

 I received two promotions while at 3M, to Advanced Software Engineer and then to Senior Software Engineer.
 I was doing more and more work on the Microsoft